UWMadisonUcomm/uw-ui-toolkit/_includes/intro.md

 This project is for employees at the University of Wisconsin–Madison who are designing and developing websites for official offices, programs and projects affiliated with the university.

+The templates and logo file provided here should be used in accordance with the University of Wisconsin–Madison [Branding and Visual Identity Guidelines](http://uc.wisc.edu/brand/).

 ## A work in progress

 We’re releasing this project into the wild early.
 As we go, look for more examples, more layout and designs and more documentation.